 Testing Task Force

 Monroe County’s COVID-19 Testing Task Force has been working together since the beginning of April to review the testing capabilities, prioritize resources, and determine the testing needs of the county.
 The task force consists of members from Monroe County’s hospitals, private practices, nonprofit health care organizations, and government sectors.
-Testing is available at the discretion of a doctor, healthcare provider, or urgent care center.

-All emergency rooms are open 24/7.
 The local hospitals have prepared surge plans for an influx of patients.

 Baptist Health South

 For Mariner’s and Fishermen’s Hospital: It is advised that you stay home and see a doctor remotely.
 If you are experiencing mild flu-like symptoms and could be exposed to COVID-19, use Baptist Health Care On Demand app to see the doctor.
 The app “Baptist Health Care on Demand” is available for download on the app store and Google play.
 Use the code CARE19 and wait for the doctor to talk to the doctor.

 Baptist Health South Florida emergency rooms offer COVID-19 testing to patients exhibiting severe symptoms or require hospitalization.